Teradata/developer-resources/docs/resources/aws-requirements.md

   ```

 :::note
-In the policy for the manager's role, use  [ai-unlimited-without-iam-role-permissions.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/ai-unlimited-workspaces-without-iam-role-permissions.json).
+If you use [ai-unlimited-engine.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/ai-unlimited-engine.json) for the engine's role, use  [ai-unlimited-without-iam-role-permissions.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/ai-unlimited-workspaces-without-iam-role-permissions.json) for the manager's role.
 :::

-- Put the role's name in the **Default IAM role** field during setup.
+- When you [set up AI Unlimited](/docs/install-ai-unlimited/setup-ai-unlimited.md), put the role name in the **Default IAM role** field.